 As you set your flight department’s goals for the coming year, take full advantage of the power of passion.
 Align those goals with the passions and interests of your people.

 Once you do that, all you have to do is step out of their way.

-How to Align Flight Department Goals with the Passions of Your People
+How to Align Flight Department Goals and Unleash the Power of Passion